Mariah Parker

-Mariah Parker (born 1991), also known by the stage name Linqua Franqa, is an American rapper and community organizer.
-Based in Athens, Georgia, they served as the District 2 County Commissioner for Athens-Clarke County from 2018 to 2022.
+Mariah Parker (born 1991), also known by the stage name Linqua Franqa, is an American rapper and labor organizer.
+Based in Georgia, they served as the District 2 County Commissioner for Athens-Clarke County from 2018 to 2022.

 Early life

 Parker was raised in a small town near Louisville, Kentucky.
 Parker first became interested in music from listening to their mother, a gospel singer, singing alongside other family members.

-After completing their undergraduate education at Warren Wilson College, Parker briefly worked as an English teacher in Brazil before moving to Athens, Georgia in 2013 or 2014.
+After completing their undergraduate education at Warren Wilson College, Parker briefly worked as an English teacher in Brazil before moving to Athens, Georgia in 2014.

 Music career

-After moving to Athens, Parker found the local hip hop community to be disorganized.
-In response, they founded Hot Corner Hip Hop, a project to organize shows for local hip hop acts.
+After moving to Athens, Parker founded Hot Corner Hip Hop, a project to organize shows for local hip hop acts.
 During this period, Parker adopted the stage name "Linqua Franqa", a pun on the term lingua franca.
 Parker also began writing their own raps and participating in rap battles.
-This early work culminated in the release of Parker's debut album, Model Minority.
-Parker's single "Wurk" has attracted attention among organized labor advocates and led Parker to be invited to perform at the 2022 AFL–CIO Convention.
+This early work culminated in the release of Parker's debut album, Model Minority, in 2018.
+Spin has described Model Minority as "a sophisticated aural exploration of self, race, mental health, and social justice".

-Parker also holds a Ph.D. in Language and Literacy from the University of Georgia.
-Their 2022 album, Bellringer, served as their dissertation for this program.
+Parker holds a Ph.D. in Language and Literacy from the University of Georgia.
+Their second album, 2022's Bellringer, was composed as a portion of their dissertation for this program.
 Parker describes their academic experience in linguistics as an "analytic toolkit" that helps them refine their songwriting approach and delivery.
+Georgia Public Broadcasting characterized Bellringer as an album that "capture[d] the essence of 2022".
+Bellringer also includes the single "Wurk", which has attracted attention among organized labor advocates and led Parker to be invited to perform at the 2022 AFL–CIO Convention.

 Parker's music has been described as combining hip hop and neo-soul.

 In addition to their music, Parker hosts a podcast titled "Waiting on Reparations" on iHeartRadio, alongside fellow Georgia rapper Dope Knife.